flodek/plainselenium/README.md

 * TestNG

 ## Usage
 Make sure you have Java 11 and maven installed.
-Execute **mvn clean test** command.

-Do not forget to put driver executable files in the root folder of the project.
+Please download and put the driver executable files in the root folder of the project.

+Execute **mvn clean test** from command line.
+That will run the tests specified in testSuite.xml file in two parallel threads using Chrome browser.

+You can change the default behavior specifying parameters as below:
+**mvn clean test -Dsurefire.suiteXmlFiles=src/test/resources/testSuite.xml -Dbrowser=chrome**

+The following parameters are supported:
+* **surefire.suiteXmlFiles** - path to the TestNG xml file
+* **browser** - browser type; possible values are **chrome** and **firefox**